rhelsing/accord_documentation/team_values_overview.md

 ##Agile

-In certain cases, rigorous planning before acting can hurt you more than help.
+In certain cases, rigorous planning before action can hurt you more than help.
 When building a new feature or experimental strategy, instead of over planning, build a quick and naive solution based on your best theory for action at the time and set a short deadline for yourself to try it out.
-You will learn vastly more about what really needs to be done in attempting a solution rather than planning to tackle it.
-The impact in a startup comes from a hidden 20% of the effort. **Please note that this approach does not apply to all areas.
+You will learn vastly more about what really needs to be done in attempting a solution rather than planning to tackle it. **Please note that this approach does not apply to all areas.
 It works very well for finding unknown unknowns, for features and experimental strategies, but not for well understood problems.
 Know when to apply this strategy and when not to.
 Some related terms are: scientific, sprints, adaptive, minimum viable product, minimum viable solution.**

 Some excellent talks & resources that represent this mindset if you would like to learn more: